CycloneDX/cyclonedx.org/index.md

 - License identification and compliance
 - File verification
 - Hierarchical representation of component assemblies
-- Document a components pedigree including ancestors, descendants, variants, and commits, representing a components lineage from any viewpoint and what attributes make it unique
+- Document a components pedigree including ancestors, descendants, variants, and commits, representing a components lineage from any viewpoint and the attributes make it unique
 - Analyze modified open source libraries without any loss of fidelity
 - Human and machine readable format designed to be simple to use, extensible, and easily adoptable

 ## Namespaces
 CycloneDX defines two unique namespaces, a bill-of-material (bom) namespace and a SPDX namespace.
-The SPDX namespace evolves independently from the bom namespace.
-As new SPDX licenses are added to the SPDX specification, those changes will be reflected in the bom namespace automatically, without having to change namespaces.
+The SPDX namespace evolves independently from the bom namespace and consists of license identifiers.
+As new SPDX licenses are added to the SPDX specification over time, those changes will be reflected in the bom schema automatically.

 CycloneDX is a versioned namespace and operates as follows: